To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 Navigating ourselves and our businesses in an ever-changing environment with macroeconomic forces at play has become a real challenge for many.

-Yet, for every business that reaches the end of its road, there are many more businesses that thrive despite of.
+Yet, for every business that reaches the end of its road, many more businesses thrive despite of.

 What makes the difference?
 Could it be the quality of leadership?
 And if so, what are some of the common attributes of thriving leadership?